-- 3. Grasp the cleaning cartridge by the outer edges, with the window-side up and the write-protect switch facing you. - 4.
-Slide the cartridge into the opening on the front of the drive until the loading mechanism pulls the cartridge into the drive and the drive door closes.
+- 3. Grasp the cleaning cartridge by the outer edges, with the label end out and the write-protect switch to - 4.
+Slide the cartridge into the opening on the front of the LTO tape drive, as indicated by the arrow on the cartridge.
+Push the cartridge fully into the drive until the cartridge is engaged and the activity LED flashes green.

 After the cleaning cartridge has been inserted, the remainder of the cleaning process is automatic.
-The tape drive does the following actions:
+The tape drive completes the following actions: